 Triggers

-To start creating a playbook, a Trigger
+To create a playbook, you need a Trigger to launch its execution.

 Types of Triggers

-collects data that will be used by the Operators and Actions to answer a specific need.
+The Triggers collect data that will be used by the Operators and Actions to answer a specific need.

 Alerts

-, its date of creation (created_at
+• Its date of creation (created_at),

 Cron